react-native-device-info/react-native-device-info/README.md

 ```

 > ⚠️ If you are on React Native > 0.47, you must use version 0.11.0 of this library or higher
+> ⚠️ If you want to use `DeviceInfo.getInstanceID` on Android make sure to [include Google play services base in your app](#optional-getinstanceid).

 ## Linking